pelmer/esc/doc/basic/environment.rst

 exercises.
 At the end of this step you should have a reasonably workable environment for running the other exercises.

-You will work using *studNN* account created for you.
+You will work using the account created for you.
+In what follows we will write "<student>" to indicate where you should substitute the username you were assigned.
-  * You were assigned host 137.204.203.40 -- .51 to work on.
-Two students
-    share each server.
+  * You were assigned a host between 137.204.203.40 -- .47 to work on.
+Two students share each server.
-  * Your home directory is ``/home/studNN`` and is local to the server.
+  * Your home directory is ``/home/<student>`` and is local to the server.
   * Your shell is `bash <http://www.gnu.org/s/bash/>`_
-  * Your NFS area is in ``/storage/nfs_esc11/studNN``
+  * Your NFS area is in ``/storage/nfs_esc12/<student>``
-  * Your GPFS area is in ``/storage/gpfs_esc11/studNN``
+  * Your GPFS area is in ``/storage/gpfs_esc12/<student>``

-Below we use *stud01* as a general student account and 137.204.203.40 as the general host alias.
-When executing the commands, replace these with the account number or host assigned to you.  **IMPORTANT NOTE:** *The student computers will be uninstalled on Friday evening and all data on them will be destroyed.
+Below we use *<student>* as a general student account and 137.204.203.40 as the general host alias.
+When executing the commands, replace these with the account name or host assigned to you.  **IMPORTANT NOTE:** *The student computers will be uninstalled on Friday evening and all data on them will be destroyed.
 Please make sure you make a copy of everything valuable by the end of the Friday session!*